zadi15/picoLCD/README.md

 extremely versatile.
 It's as simple as copying the `.c & .h` files to your project, add some `#include`s, set some pins and off you go!

-This is still very much a work in progress as I only received my Pico recently, and is primarily designed around 8-bit operation of a 16x2 screen.
+This is still very much a work in progress.
+This is known to work on the following LCD sizes in 8-bit mode:
+16x2
+Most likely 20x4 (will be tested soon)
+Most likely 40x2 (Will be tested soon)
+Maybe 16x4, will not be able to test soon.

 4-bit operation is also on the way once more progress is done on the current version.

 Basic Instructions are below, with more detailed function documentation in 'picoLCD/FUNCTIONS.md'

+Current Version = 0.0.1
 ### Wiring the pico

 The Pico should be wired to the LCD as follows for 8-bit operation, with the Pico being plugged into USB:

 ![alt text](https://raw.githubusercontent.com/zadi15/picoLCD/main/imgs/picoLCD.png)

+Please note the LCD backlight should be powered by an external 5v power source, as the Pico may not be able to power both the LCD and backlight.

 ## Basic Usage: